BennyHudson/wp-generator/readme.md

 In order to correctly run this package, you will need to have [wp-cli](https://wp-cli.org/) and [mySql](https://dev.mysql.com/doc/refman/8.4/en/mysql.html) installed on your machine.

+You also need the GitHub CLI (`gh`) installed and authenticated so the generator can create and clone template repositories.
+Install it from https://cli.github.com/ and run `gh auth login` to connect your account.

 ## Installation

 You can install the package globally using npm: